-2. The State and / of the Media in Modi's India - Siddharth Varadarajan
+5. The State and/of the Media in Modi's India - Siddharth Varadarajan

-3. Writing Counter-insurgency, Conflict, and Democracy in India - Nandini Sundar and Dolly Kikon in conversation
+6. Writing Counter-Insurgency, Conflict and Democracy in India - Nandini Sundar and Dolly Kikon

-i.
-Congressism, Anti-Congressism, and the "People-as-a-Whole" - Subir Sinha
+7. Democratic Trajectories I: Congressism, Anti-Congressism and the 'People-as-a-Whole' - Subir Sinha

-iii.
-Ritual Inclusivity in Turbulent Times - Kathinka Froystad
+9. Democratic Trajectories III: Ritual Inclusivity in Turbulent Times - Kathinka Frøystad

-6. Feminism and the Politics of Gender in Indian Democracy - Raka Ray and Srila Roy in conversation
+12. Feminism and the Politics of Gender - Raka Ray and Srila Roy

 Hardcover ISBN: 9780745338934